 Cultural heritage challenges for both archaeology and politics

-By means of 4 written assignments, students will develop archaeological analytical skills for individual objects, and are encouraged to interpret archaeological data in a much wider socio-political context.
-Feedback on all assignments will be provided during this process.
+By means of 5 written assignments, students will develop archaeological analytical skills for individual objects, and are encouraged to interpret archaeological data in a much wider socio-political context.
+Feedback on all assignment will be provided during this process.

 Throughout the course, students are challenged to think outside the box and consider the lasting connections between past and present.
 Moreover, they are encouraged to develop their academic skills through debate, empirical analysis, and essay writing.